sivarao1771/IPL-win-percentage-predictor/README.md

 * **Real-Time Prediction**: Enter the current match situation (target score, current score, overs completed, wickets down) to get an instant win probability.
 * **Ensemble Model**: The prediction is not based on a single model but on a weighted average of three different models (Random Forest, Artificial Neural Network, and Logistic Regression) for higher accuracy and robustness.
 * **Individual Model Breakdown**: The interface shows the individual prediction from each model, providing insight into how the final weighted average is calculated.
-* **Interactive 3D Frontend**: A visually appealing user interface built with Three.js, featuring an animated 3D background and a responsive "glassmorphism" design.
+* **Interactive 3D Frontend**: A visually appealing user interface built with Three.js, featuring an animated 3D background.
 * **Full-Stack Architecture**: A clear separation between the frontend (HTML/CSS/JS) and the backend (Python/Flask), making the project scalable and maintainable.

 ## Tech Stack